saeedalam/Rust-Universe/Chapter-2-Introduction-to-Rust.md

 - Development of the cargo package manager
 - Multiple iterations of the borrow checker

-### Rust 1.0 and Stability (2015)
+### Rust 1.0 and the Stability Promise (2015)

-Rust 1.0 was released on May 15, 2015, marking the beginning of Rust's stability guarantee.
-This commitment to backward compatibility meant that code written for Rust 1.0 would continue to compile with future versions.
+Rust 1.0 was released on May 15, 2015, marking the beginning of Rust's stability guarantee—code that compiled on Rust 1.0 would continue to compile on future versions of the language.
+This commitment to backward compatibility gave developers confidence to adopt Rust for production systems.

-### Editions System
+### The Edition System

 To balance stability with evolution, Rust introduced the concept of "editions":